Lululemon's Black Friday Specials Are The Best We've Seen Yet

 Advertisement

-Made out of the same stretchy, breathable, sweat-wicking fabric Lululemon devotees know and love, these pants and joggers will keep you comfortable and cool at the office, your next coffee date, or wherever you're headed after Thanksgiving break.
+Made out of the same stretchy, breathable, sweat-wicking fabric Lululemon devotees know and love, these pants and joggers will keep you comfortable and cool at the office, your next coffee date, or wherever you're headed this holiday season.

 Your Black Friday haul isn't complete without a bag, scrunchie, or face mask.
 Here are a few of Lululemon's cutest accessories and best scores.